PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

       :start-after: # sphinx-needs variants start
       :end-before: # sphinx-needs variants end

+   In this example, we do set two variants to True, ``var_MacOS`` and ``var_Linux``.
+   We do want to show how the evaluation of the expression depends ont the ordering of the statements inside the expression.

 3. Use it in your rst files:

    .. example:: Sphinx-Needs: Attribute Variants